StaPH-B/docker-builds/dockerfile-template/README.md

 <!--
 Please edit this readme with some basic information about the tool and how to use this container.
 - Include information about databases and additional files that are included.
-- Keep it short - you don't need to recreate the documentation from the creators.
+- Keep it short - don't recreate the documentation from the creators.
 - Do not just copy and paste the readme or help for the tool.
 -->